Just as industry must innovate to survive in a competitive environment, NIST must continually develop innovative approaches to measurement challenges.

 Established in 1979, the program supports high-risk, leading-edge research projects that anticipate industry needs and develop measurement science for the next generation of technology.
 At some point in their careers, all three of NIST's Nobel laureates have had their research funded by this program.
-Current NIST expertise in quantum information science, fuel cell science, three-dimensional chemical imaging, and many other areas important to national priorities was launched with "measurement innovations" funding.
+Current NIST expertise in quantum information science, fuel cell science, three dimensional chemical imaging, and many other areas important to national priorities were launched with "measurement innovations" funding.

 This initiative will expand the scope and nature of projects selected for the Innovations in Measurement Science Program to allow this program to keep better pace with the evolving needs of industry and science.
 Emphasis will be placed on the development of multidisciplinary research areas with the greatest potential for fostering innovation.

 The NIST Laboratories carefully evaluate the technical merit, potential impact, and staff qualifications for detailed research proposals submitted by the NIST technical staff.
 Only the strongest proposals survive this evaluation process.
 Successful proposals are funded for five years—ensuring enough time for the innovative measurement science approach to be developed—and are reviewed throughout the program to ensure satisfactory progress.